Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Introduction

-The two prediction intervals, $\Gamma_{\alpha}^{\hat{c}}(X)$ and $\Gamma_{\alpha}^{\hat{\tau}}(X)$, are the result of a PI-Network that outputs a three-dimensional vector and optimizes a loss function used in quantile regression.
+Both proposed PIs are the result of a prediction-interval-specific neural network that outputs a three-dimensional vector and optimizes a loss function used in quantile regression.
 The next subsection describes and motivates this loss function.